 Note: ‘C’ = construction; ‘O’ = operations; ‘CL’ = decommissioning and closure; ‘PC’ = post-closure

-Monitoring
+Monitoring [EPA Comment: additional monitoring requirements may be imposed via any development or operating licence]

 The purpose of environmental monitoring for the project is to verify impact predictions made in this report and to demonstrate regulatory and licensing compliance.
-Where necessary, corrective action will be taken should monitoring indicate that management measures are not effective.
+Corrective action will be taken should monitoring indicate that management measures are not effective.
+[EPA Comment: Where are corrective actions intended to be documented?
+EPA understands there won’t be any sub-plans, therefore potential corrective actions should be added into this water risk treatment plan].
 Monitoring will also inform day-to-day operation of the mine and will enable periodic updating of this risk treatment plan and the hydrological models upon which it is based.

 Monitoring required to check the effectiveness of controls aimed at limiting impacts on surface water quality and surface water hydrology is summarised in Table 9-1.
 Monitoring required to check the effectiveness of controls aimed at limiting impacts on groundwater is summarised in Table 9-1.